niles-c/portfolio-rock-paper-scissors/README.md

 }
 ```

-In function playRound(), I incremented playerScore or computerScore depending on the outcome.
+In function playRound, I incremented playerScore or computerScore depending on the outcome.
 I also printed the outcome to the player using template literals.
 I figured the user would appreciate seeing the result (and what the computer played) after each round in the 5-round game.

-With the code set for a single round of rock, paper, scissors, I proceeded to write a function called game().
-I inserted playRound() inside game() and looped playRound() five times.
+With the code set for a single round of rock, paper, scissors, I proceeded to write a function called game.
+I inserted playRound inside game and looped playRound five times.

 The game begins by prompting a user for an input (rock, paper, or scissors) and storing the input in a variable called playerSelection.
-I used the toLowerCase() function to ensure the input was case-insensitive.
+I used the toLowerCase function to ensure the input was case-insensitive.
 I also wrote a while loop that forces the user to enter a valid input.

-I used a for loop to loop through playRound() five times to simulate a five-round game.
-I passed playerSelection and computerPlay() as arguments in playRound().
+I used a for loop to loop through playRound five times to simulate a five-round game.
+I passed playerSelection and computerPlay as arguments in playRound.

 ```javascript
 function game() {